NiklasMelton/vertebrae/README.md

 | 3 | wine_standard_scaler_all_features | unsupervised_fitted | 0.9235 | 0.9058-0.9279 | class_1 | 0.9775 | 13 | none | 13 | strong_candidate | linear_likely_sufficient | high |
 | 4 | wine_quantile_pca_1 | unsupervised_fitted | 0.4554 | 0.3455-0.4554 | class_2 |  | 1 | none | 1 | poor_frozen_representation_weak_class_attention |  |  |

-Extractors are ranked according to their `overlap_macro` performance.
+By default, extractors are ranked by overlap.
+When a custom `primary_metric` is configured, they are ranked by that metric instead; the overlap columns remain available for representation diagnostics and Separatix gating.

 The easiest way to interpret the report is:

+- Start with `primary_metric` and `primary_score`.
+By default these are overlap;
+  with a custom metric they identify the configured ranking signal.
-- Start with `overlap_macro` and the per-class overlap scores.
-That is the main vertebrae ranking signal.
+- Inspect `overlap_macro` and per-class overlap scores as the standard vertebrae representation diagnostic, even when another metric ranks the candidates.
 - Use the vertebrae `recommendation` field as a quick summary of representation quality under the benchmark protocol.
 - Use `separatix_recommendation` and `separatix_confidence` to understand what kind of downstream classifier complexity the labeled embedding seems to imply once the representation is already reasonably separated.
 - When Separatix columns are blank, the embedding did not clear the overlap gate, so vertebrae skipped the extra diagnostic rather than over-interpreting a weak representation.